 If you are going hog-wild into debt reduction though, this can be a process that takes several years.
-The average American credit card debt is over $15,000 and that isn’t taking into consideration cars, student loans, mortgage etc. When you get into a certain level of debt and if you are following a plan like Dave Ramsey’s you don’t have money for anything else.
+The average American total debt balance is over $92,000 and that isn’t taking into consideration cars, student loans, mortgage etc. When you get into a certain level of debt and if you are following a plan like Dave Ramsey’s you don’t have money for anything else.
 The Rice and Beans you want to stock up for your prepping needs are what you are actually living off of each day.

 The case for Prepping